enterprisemodules/wls_profile/documentation/managed_server.md

-a Hash describing the deafults to use when creating WebLogic machines.
+a Hash describing the defauls to use when creating WebLogic machines.

 Default value : `{}`
 [Back to overview of managed_server](#attributes)